Skip to content

 Our homes in Dorgali: self check-in and multilingual

 Propertize homes in Dorgali and Cala Gonone are equipped with self check-in via smart lock: arrive whenever you like, even after dinner following a landing at Olbia or a day on the trails.
 Our team is reachable 24/7 via WhatsApp in Italian, English, French, Spanish and German.
 Every home is fully equipped: kitchen, washing machine, hotel-quality linen, fast Wi-Fi and a welcome kit with local products (Cannonau, cheese, mirto).
-Booking directly with us gives you access to the best available rates, with no external-portal commission.
+Booking directly with us gets you the best price, without the cut the external portals keep.

 Landing at Olbia-Costa Smeralda (the nearest airport, 110 km), many of our guests combine two stops: a few days in Dorgali for nature and hiking, a few days in Olbia/Pittulongu for the beach, restaurants and the Costa Smeralda.
 See our page dedicated to Olbia, Pittulongu and the Gallura.